EAPD-DRB/OG-ZAF/docs/book/content/calibration/demographics.md

   \tilde{g}_{n,t+1} \equiv \frac{\tilde{N}_{t+1}}{\tilde{N}_t} - 1 \quad\forall t
 ```

-We discuss the approach to estimating fertility rates $f_s$, mortality rates $\rho_s$, and immigration rates $i_s$ in Sections {ref}`SecDemogFert`, {ref}`SecDemogMort`, and {ref}`SecDemogImm`.
+We discuss the approach to estimating fertility rates $f_{s,t}$, mortality rates $\rho_{s,t}$, and immigration rates $i_{s,t}$ in Sections {ref}`SecDemogFert`, {ref}`SecDemogMort`, and {ref}`SecDemogImm`.

 (SecDemogFert)=
 ## Fertility rates

-  In `OG-ZAF`, we assume that the fertility rates for each age cohort $f_s$ are constant across time.
-However, this assumption is conceptually straightforward to relax.
    Our data for South Africa fertility rates by age come from United Nations fertility rate data for a country for some range of years (at least one year) and by age.
 The country_id=710 is for South Africa.
 These data come from the United Nations Data Portal API for UN population data (see https://population.un.org/dataportal/about/dataapi).
 The UN variable code for Population by 1-year age groups and sex is "47" and that for Fertility rates by age of mother (1-year) is "68".

   {numref}`Figure %s <FigFertRatesZAF>` was created using the [`ogcore.demographics.get_fert()`](https://github.com/PSLmodels/OG-Core/blob/master/ogcore/demographics.py#L146) function, which downloaded the data from the United National Data Portal API and plotted it in Python.[^un_data_portal]